 Where to Eat in Civic Center and Hayes Valley

-Civic Center and Hayes Valley aren't just the seat of city government.
+Hayes Valley and Civic Center aren't just located near the center of San Francisco and the seat of government.
 They're also the seat of new chefs' tables.
-With a fast-dining empire and ice cream that will make people line up for blocks, this neighborhood has quietly dethroned the Mission as the place to eat.
+With a fast-dining empire and ice cream that will make people line up for blocks, this neighborhood has quietly edged up on the Mission as the place to eat.
 It's easy to hop back and forth for a multitude of delicious meals.
 Plan on trying all of these yummy treats the next time you visit.

 20th Century Cafe (198 Gough St.)

-A chic, retro corner bakery and cafe reminiscent of eastern European cities like Budapest, Prague and Vienna.
-It's a perfect place to enjoy a slice of cake or a cup of coffee and get your Instagram game on.
+A chic, retro corner bakery and cafe reminiscent of eastern European cities like Budapest, Prague and Vienna, this is s a perfect place to enjoy a slice of cake or a cup of coffee and get your Instagram game on.
 Dishes to get: a slice of the Russian Honey Cake or an open-faced bagel.